microshare/microshare.github.io/docs/2/installer/deploy-m/app-guide.md

 You will arrive on the device cluster management page, where you will find the previously created device cluster.

-However, if you want to use the development server you have to login as we did, go to the following page:
+However, if you want to use the development server, you have to login as we did.
+Go to the following page:

 {% include image.html width="250rem" url="/assets/img/Deploy-M-app/Deploy-M02.PNG" description="Deploy-M App" %}